Taylor Hunter: Career

-Youth and College
+Youth and college

 Hunter played youth soccer for Real Colorado before spending his entire college career at the University of Denver.
-He made a total of 69 appearances for the Pioneers and was named CoSIDA Academic All-District 7 First Team three years in a row.
+He made a total of 69 appearances for the Pioneers and was named CoSIDA Academic All-District 7 First Team three consecutive years.

 Professional

 On January 20, 2015, Hunter was selected in the third round (49th overall) of the 2015 MLS SuperDraft by the Houston Dynamo and signed a professional contract with the club a month later.
 On April 11, Hunter was sent on loan to USL club Colorado Springs Switchbacks FC.
 He made his professional debut that same day in a 1–0 victory over Real Monarchs SLC.
-He scored his first league goal for the club on 24 June 2015 in a 5-0 home victory over Orange County SC.
+He scored his first league goal for the club on 24 June 2015 in a 5–0 home victory over Orange County SC.
 His goal, the fourth of the match, came in the 59th minute.

 Hunter joined United Soccer League side Rio Grande Valley FC Toros for their 2016 season.
-He made his league debut for the club on 26 March 2016 in a 2-0 away loss against Tulsa Roughnecks FC.
+He made his league debut for the club on 26 March 2016 in a 2–0 away loss against Tulsa Roughnecks FC.
 He returned to Houston Dynamo on March 1, 2017.